 High Cost of Employee Turnover

 These can be high or low, depending on your organization and the level of the position.
 A grocery store that is constantly recruiting and hiring cashiers doesn't have a huge incremental cost to recruit one more person.

 But if you're looking for a Chief Information Officer - a highly specialized job - you may have to hire a headhunter, and that can cost you around one-third of the final annual salary.
 That's a big chunk of change.

 Plus, all of the time spent reviewing resumes, interviewing candidates, and making the final decision are hours that your employees would otherwise spend working.
 Recruiting can cost a good deal of money.

-Training costs.
 Some companies have set programs for training that you can easily quantify.
 This is common in entry-level positions.
 But higher level positions also have training costs, even if these are not formalized.

 Just the time spent getting all the computer equipment set up, passwords procured, orientation completed, and the numerous hours of asking and answering questions are all wrapped up in training costs.

-Time to get up to speed.
 In a lot of jobs, we figure it takes you six months to become fully functional.
 Each company is different, so even if you have tons of experience as an accountant, you still need to learn all the historical information about your new company before you are completely competent.
 As a result, you're not as productive in a new job as you would have been in your old job.